needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/general-setup.md

 ## Enable input actions used for input

 Actions must be enabled before they react to input.
-See [Using Actions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.7/manual/Actions.html#using-actions) in the Input System documentation for details about this process.
+See [Enabling actions](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.8/manual/Actions.html#enabling-actions) in the Input System documentation for details about this process.
 Most behaviors in this package have input properties which can either store an Input Action directly, or indirectly by referencing an input action contained in an Input Action Asset.
 When directly defined actions are used (in other words, the mode is set to **Input Action**), behaviors automatically enable and disable the actions that are directly defined during their own `OnEnable` and `OnDisable` events.
 This can be useful when doing rapid prototyping.
 However when indirect action references are used (in other words, the mode is set to **Input Action Reference**), behaviors intentionally don't automatically enable or disable the Input Actions that are indirectly defined to allow the enabled state to be managed externally.

 The Input Action Manager component can be used to automatically enable or disable the Actions defined in an Input Action Asset during its own `OnEnable` and `OnDisable` events.